New Jersey EV Charging Costs (2026)

 Rates updated monthly | Source: EIA and utility filings.

-Why Choose New Jersey for EV Ownership
+New Jersey EV Registration Fee

 EV Charging Costs by City in New Jersey